 - Unless you know for certain you will only be going to casual places it’s good to have one semi-formal Mexico resort wear outfit.

-- Although you may not need it much it’s a good idea to bring a light jacket, cardigan or wind breaker for the evenings and sailing.
+- Although you may not need it much it’s a good idea to bring a light jacket, cardigan or windbreaker for the evenings and sailing.
 If it can double as a rain jacket that’s even better as tropical climates can get some sudden downpours.
-We’re big fans of Patagonia and are thinking of getting the Houdini jackets because they are so lightweight and really good quality.

-- If you plan to do any ocean sports or cenote swimming then water shoes will be your best friend.
+- If you plan to do any ocean sports or cenote swimming then reef or water shoes will be your best friend.
 They protect your feet and dry really quickly.

 - Keep the jewelry to a minimum and avoid expensive flashy pieces all together.
 Mexico is far safer than the media would have you believe but there is always a problem with theft in any touristy place and walking around wearing expensive jewelry can make you a target.